ParedesGab/PP2-memory-game/README.md

 - Thank you to Code Institute, specially to Kamil, Lane, Ioan and Darcy, and to the slack community members for the great tips and feedback.

 - Thank you to my brother Brando, who recognized my love for coding long before I did.
-Your beautiful piano music [Brando PR](https://www.youtube.com/@BrandoPR) accompanied me along this project.
+Your beautiful piano music [Brando PR](https://www.youtube.com/@BrandoPR) accompanied me along this project as well.